Skip to main content

 Sotheby’s International Realty

-Sotheby’s International Realty operates as a franchise under Anywhere Real Estate.
+Sotheby’s International Realty operates as a franchise within the Compass International Holdings portfolio (formerly Anywhere Real Estate, following the Compass-Anywhere merger described above).
 Agents have no equity participation in the franchise or parent company.
 There is no stock award program, no revenue share, and no passive income mechanism.
-All wealth building at Sotheby’s comes from closing transactions and building a personal book of business in the luxury market.
+Agent income at Sotheby’s is tied to transaction production within the luxury market segment.

 Agent Support